 Use your Gmail in a better client.
-Without leaving Gmail.
+Without leaving Gmail

 Gmail is a fine email service.
-Two billion people use it for good reasons, and we are not asking you to leave.
+Two billion people use it for good reasons, and we’re not asking you to leave.
 This page is for the smaller question underneath: what is the best way to use your Gmail, particularly if some of the mail in your life arrives at a Microsoft 365, a Fastmail, a ProtonMail, or an old IMAP address as well.
 We think the answer is Epistles.

 Gmail is the service.
-Epistles is a client.
+Epistles is a client

 Epistles does not replace the service.
 Your mail still lives at Google, your filters still run there.
 Epistles is another window, with one property the official windows do not share: it can also show you, in the same pane, the mail in your Microsoft 365 mailbox, your Fastmail, your ProtonMail, and any IMAP host you point it at.